QuentinRa/blog.quentinra.dev/info/js/syntax/function.md

 ## Anonymous/Arrow functions

-Usually function are declared for the whole script, but you can declare a local function like this (ex: to store a function inside a variable, and pass it as an argument later).
+Usually, functions are declared for the whole script, but you can declare a local function like this (ex: to store a function inside a variable, and pass it as an argument later).

 ```js
 let pow = (x, k = 1) => {